ibm-cloud-docs/CDN/basic-functions.md

 A larger dialog window appears, asking to confirm that you want to delete.
 Click **Delete** to proceed.

-**NOTE**: If your CDN is configured using HTTPS with DV SAN Certificate, it may take up to 5 hours to complete the delete process.
+If your CDN is configured using HTTPS with DV SAN Certificate, it may take up to 5 hours to complete the delete process.
+{: note}

   ![Delete with Warning](images/delete-with-warning.png)